The Ultimate Guide to the Lucerne Travel Pass

 Day 3 – Interlaken and Brienz Rothorn Excursion

-CLICK HERE TO BUY YOUR TELL PASS
+CLICK HERE TO BUY YOUR LUCERNE TRAVEL PASS

-Tell Pass vs Swiss Pass vs Individual Tickets
+Lucerne Travel Pass vs Swiss Pass vs Individual Tickets

 The Swiss Travel Pass is, of course, another fantastic pass you can purchase to travel around Switzerland.
 If you plan on visiting other regions within Switzerland, then in most cases the Swiss Travel Pass is going to offer much better value for you.